anishs95/ankantest/README.md

 ## Documentation:

-This template is using [UI Ankan components][link:ui-ankan], [here you can find documentation and other useful articles][link:doc-ui-kitten].
+This template is using [UI Ankan components][link:ui-kitten], [here you can find documentation and other useful articles][link:doc-ui-kitten].